erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 >>> print m
 [3.14]
 ```
-Inserting an element somewhere in a list is done via *insert(before_index, element)*.
+Inserting an element at any place in a list is done via *insert(before_index, element)*.
 Removing an element can only be done via its index.
-As always this can be an index from the beginning or the end of the list.
+As always this can be an index from the beginning or from the end of the list.
 ``` python
 >>> list m
 >>> m.insert(0, 3.14)  # insert at beginning of list